 Who needs a special use permit?

-Commercial activities must obtain a permit when they charge a participation fee or where the primary purpose is the sale of goods or services, regardless of whether the activity is intended to produce a profit.
-Permits control recreational land use, protecting natural resources from overuse or damage.
+Gatherings of groups of 75 people or more or any organized activities where a participation fee is charged or where the primary purpose is the sale of goods or services, regardless of whether the activity is intended to produce a profit, may require permits.
+Permits manage land use, protecting natural resources from overuse or damage.
+The permit application process varies depending upon the type of special use.
+Unless otherwise noted, applicants will complete an SF-299 form and submit the completed application to the relevant specialist.

 Activities that require a recreation special use permit include competitive races, contests, fund raisers, eco-challenges, dog trails, club activities, adventure games and endurance races.
 If you or your organization is considering holding such an event on the national forest, contact your local ranger district well in advance of the scheduled event to determine whether a permit is available.